Author’s note: For several years, I worked with children with autism and their families all over the United States, providing ABA therapy.

 When your child does something good, reward them!
 Sitting quietly or patiently waiting?
 Reward.
 Trying new foods?
 Reward.
 Using their words to describe their experience?
 Reward.

 A huge part of ABA is rewarding desirable behavior.
 You want to let the child know immediately that what they are doing is what you want to see more of.
-By associating good behavior with a positive outcome, we increase the likelihood that the child repeats that behavior.
+By associating good behavior with a positive outcome, we increase the likelihood that the child will repeat that behavior.
 One method for this reward system is to designate a basket of toys used only for rewarding good behavior.
-Include items such as glitter, stickers, special snacks, toy cars, and other things you know your child will enjoy!
+Include glitter, stickers, special snacks, toy cars, and other things you know your child will enjoy!
 However, ONLY use these items for rewards.
 The idea is that these rewards remain special and are not easily accessible.

 7. Make your home a haven for your loved one with ASD